XiaoPika/DicomTool/README.md

 - easy to made
 - compatible with Neusoft and TianJian PACS

-There is not any kind of support or trouble shoting services.
+There is no any kind of support or trouble shoting services here.